docascode/Node2DocFX/Documentation/spec.md

 ```
 {packageName}._global.namepath
 ```
+As jsdoc's `@link` supports namepath, so this tool need to convert namepath to DocFX's uid.
+It needs:
+1. prepend package name as design above.
+2. encodeURIComponent the namepath.
+As `#` often appears in namepath, but it also means url anchor in DocFX's cross reference syntax.
+It should be encoded into `%23`.

 ### 1.2 New DocumentProcessor for DocFX
 JavaScript has some language features hard to fit DocFX's PageViewModel, like [optional parameter](221-an-optional-parameter-using-jsdoc-syntax), [multiple types parameter](231-allows-one-type-or-another-type-type-union), so some new properties are needed and some existing properties' type need to be changed.